d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

 Section 5 treated the homogeneous regime.
 The present section turns to local departure from that alignment.
 In the vocabulary adopted here, gravitation appears as a displacement defect in the transport-supporting structure: transport is displaced from storage, and local geometry follows the admissible displaced transport.

+The source-side language should be read with the distinction introduced above.
+At the macroscopic level, later papers may say that mass-energy sources displacement.
+At the more specific foundational level, the intended source-side statement is that intra-nuclear action — nuclear-scale excitation dynamics — sources the displacement whose bulk measure is recorded as mass-energy.
 The detailed mechanism by which such displacement defects arise, and the extent to which transport is excluded, retained, or stretched locally, is deferred to later work.

 ### 6.1 Gravitation as transport displacement